zyymax/search-engine/README.md

     >>> sudo apt-get install ant

-To install PyLucene, you need to modify Path2Python, Path2Java and Path2Ant in "Makefile"
+To install PyLucene, you need to set PREFIX-PYTHON, PYTHON, JAVA-HOME, ANT, JCC and NUM_FILES in "Makefile"

 After that:

     >>> cd pylucene-4.8.0-1
     >>> make
     >>> sudo make install